 Despite his popularity, Bruce Lee was not Ip Man’s number one student.
-He may have been the most famous student, but his senior-most student was a humble, unassuming man by the name of Leung Sheung
+He may have been the most famous student, but his senior-most student in Hong Kong was a humble, unassuming man by the name of Leung Sheung

 Thanks to the popularity of the Ip Man movies, more and more people know about Yip Man (aka Ip Man).
 However, the Ip Man movies did very little to bring out the actual history of Ip Man and his students.